-- "...It [more storage] would save people using their garages as storage and have the added benefit to alleviate the issue of people parking over pavements!" - "Due to size, storage and carparking is a huge issue." - "Extra parking within walking distance of home for visitors/tradies." - "Finding parking is hard"
+"...It [more storage] would save people using their garages as storage and have the added benefit to alleviate the issue of people parking over pavements!"

+"Finding parking is hard"

 "I imagine the average Kiwi family is fairly "extra curricular savvy" [...] and the only place to store this is the garage which means we can't fit a car in our already tight garage.
 In turn this creates parking restraints and due to apartment buildings being fairly close in proximity and they too suffering the same constraints. the outcome is not enough parking in the area. most homes in the area have 1 park but 2-3 cars."